 How might this be used to address global issues like climate change? |

 Citizens Assemblies have been used at local, national and global levels on the issue of climate change.
-This builds interest, knowledge and momentum for policy measures.
+This builds interest, knowledge and momentum for policy measures at the national and local levels.
 But there are no official global "decision-makers" to act on recommendations. |

 A few people with adequate resources can initiate a global Wisdom Council Process.
 See "The ToBe Project--global."
-It's just a matter of facilitating “one ongoing global choice-creating conversation” where all the people get involved, face the issue and come to shared perspectives.
-Here is a way to set up wise stewardship for the biosphere. |
+Key is to facilitate “one ongoing global choice-creating conversation” where all the people get involved, face the issue and come to shared perspectives.
+This "We the People" can wisely steward humanity and the biosphere. |

 2) In the short video below the Wisdom Council Process is referred to as the Bürgerräte (or "Citizens Council") vs. the Citizens Assembly.